Here is some general information provided to help you plan your pilgrimage to Weird Providence, and to help you get around once here:

 Get info on passes and routes by clicking here.

-Getting here – in order to complete your pilgrimage, here are the best options:
+In order to complete your pilgrimage, here are the best options:

 Air – Providence’s T.F.
 Green airport is located just ten minutes south of downtown, and has regular train and bus connections.
-By June 2015, a European carrier (Condor Air) will be offering direct flights from Frankfurt Germany, too.

 You may also consider flying into Boston’s Logan Airport, and then taking a shuttle bus to downtown Providence – placing you very nearly at the steps of the Biltmore Hotel, with the Omni just around the corner.
 This is about an hour ride using the Peter Pan Bus Line.